VirtualCaffeineIO/Public_Scripts/Winget/Remediation/7-Zip/ReadMe.md

 These scripts are designed for use with Microsoft Intune Remediations to detect and remediate legacy or unmanaged installations of 7-Zip.

+The goal is to run this ONCE then use a standard detect and remediate script to update the app.

 ## Scripts Included

 ### `Detect-7Zip.ps1`